TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 9/Exodus 9.5.md

 ---

-And Jehovah appointed a set time, saying, To-morrow Jehovah shall do this thing in the land.
+Yahweh appointed a set time, saying, "Tomorrow Yahweh shall do this thing in the land."